Experienced Truck Accident Attorney in Laredo - John R. Solis Offers Personalized Attention, Results

 Every truck accident is unique.
 That's why we take a personalized approach to each case we handle.
 We work tirelessly on every case, from taking the time to learn about your circumstances to conducting a comprehensive investigation with the help of experts in their fields.
 You may be entitled to compensation for medical bills, loss of earnings, loss of future earnings and other damages.

 If your accident was caused by a trucking company's careless or reckless behavior, don't settle for less than you deserve.
 We know how to look for evidence others may ignore.
 We have access to appropriate experts who can help support your claim.
-In the course of our probe, we may review trucker log books, "black box" records and vehicle maintenance information, depending on the circumstances.
+During our probe, we may review trucker logbooks, "black box" records and vehicle maintenance information, depending on the circumstances.
 We know how to take on big insurance companies that may try to keep your compensation to a minimum.

 Don't wait a minute longer.
-Contact the Law Office of John R. Solis today to discuss your legal options with an experienced truck accident lawyer in Laredo.
+Contact John R. Solis, Attorney at Law today to discuss your legal options with an experienced truck accident lawyer in Laredo.
 A delay may affect your rights.
 Call 866-465-9093 for a free case consultation.
 Our firm proudly serves the needs of English and Spanish speaking clients in Laredo, the Rio Grande Valley and San Antonio.

-Accidents involving 18-wheelers are among the most serious cases we handle at the Law Office of John R. Solis.
+Accidents involving 18-wheelers are among the most serious cases we handle at John R. Solis, Attorney at Law.
 Occupants of smaller vehicles are often no match for 18-wheelers, some of which weigh more than 80,000 pounds when fully loaded.
 While you expect truck companies and truck drivers to follow the many rules and regulations governing the trucking industry, they sometimes cut corners in the name of boosting profits.
 Many of these catastrophic, potentially fatal accidents likely would not happen if trucking companies followed the rules.

 What causes 18-wheeler accidents in Laredo?
 A list of potential causes is long and distressing.
 A trucker might be driving while fatigued, under the influence of drugs or alcohol or operating the big rig without proper training.
 In some cases, the driver may have falsified log books showing how long he was on the road.
 Trucking companies may have failed to properly maintain the truck or address safety issues before the accident occurred.